Lac du Bonnet, Manitoba: Attractions and events

 On the first of July is a yearly Canada Day parade, with fireworks, carnival rides, car show, and bingo.
 There are also usually many other community-hosted events.

 In November, Christmas-themed lighting is set up on the streets, kids can visit Santa, and a Christmas tree is erected.

 There are designated snowmobile trails into Lac du Bonnet and specific areas for snowmobile operators to park, along with five warming shelters.
 All of the trail maintenance is done by volunteer organizations.

 During the weekend in early March, the river is dotted with 1,000 holes for the local ice fishing derby.

 The annual Fire & Water Music Festival takes place on August-long weekend.
 Artists from across the country come to perform their music.

 First airmail flight

 Lac du Bonnet was the location of the first airmail flight in Manitoba, on 4 October 1927.
 This event is commemorated with a plaque and marker on the E side of Park Avenue by 3rd Street, next to the parking lot.
-According to the plaque, the flight was some 85lbs of mail, taken from here to Bissett and Wadhope.
+According to the plaque, the flight was some 85 lb of mail, taken from here to Bissett and Wadhope.

 A historical plaque and a sculpture of a Vickers Vedette "flying boat" aircraft are installed at the waterfront in the centre of town.